Project-MTee/mtee-deployment/README.md

 - Using a [RabbitMQ Kubernetes operator](https://kubernetes.github.io/ingress-nginx/deploy/) instead.
 - Revising the persistent volume sizes for file translation and speech recognition file storage depending on expected workload.
+- Configuring ingress parameters:
-- Configuring maximum file upload size in the ingress configuration (`nginx.ingress.kubernetes.io/proxy-body-size`).
+  - maximum file upload size (`nginx.ingress.kubernetes.io/proxy-body-size`)
-- Using specific known compatible image versions instead of `latest`.
+  - modify rate limits
+  - etc.
+- Reivew the version numbers of components.
+The version numbers used in this repository reflect the versions tested in the https://mt.cs.ut.ee demo environment, however, newer versions are likely also compatible.